-If drip < 6 units/hr à decrease ISC to 0.01 and adjust per insulin protocol - 2.
-Stop insulin drip and start subcutaneous insulin correction scale insulin with q2-4h monitoring.
-Suggest administering lispro q4h or regular insulin q6h.
-(Patients with Type 1 Diabetes Mellitus need basal insulin at all times; do NOT use correction scale alone for Type 1 Diabetes Mellitus.) - 3.
-Call Pharmacy for assistance
+- Stop insulin drip and start regular insulin subcutaneous insulin correction scale with q 6 hour and prn monitoring.
+(Patients with Type 1 DM need basal insulin at all times; do NOT use correction scale alone for Type 1 DM.) - 2.
+Contact Pharmacist for additional questions if an interruption in nutrition occurs.